onnlucky/hotel/readme.txt

 syntax change: do symbols using 'symbol

-work on a repl by allowing Env to be generic and thus mutable ... think about special inherited task local *Env* of sorts, for stdout, error modes, etc ... ? yes, for dynamically scoped stuff
+think about special inherited task local *Env* of sorts, for stdout, error modes, etc ... ? yes, for dynamically scoped stuff

 add send as code primitive: target, msg, args, instead of _object_send